PapstJL4U/BaikenMains/docs/index.md

 The first graphs show the amount a character is played during a a data node.
 The second set of graphs shows the absolut quantity a character is played, e.x.
 13% Baiken and 5 Baikens.

-Data node: I tallied the characters, when looking for Player matches (lobbies).
+Data node: I counted the characters, when looking for Player matches (lobbies).
 Limits: full lobbies are not shown, private lobbies are not show and my data collections is sporadic and EU-centered.

 1080p pictures are below, but interactive graphs are here: